quiksilver-surf-camp-sponsor-logo

 Jen loves to travel and experience new environments and cultures.
 She especially loves warm-water surf destinations where she can spend time in the water with her husband, two sons, and two dogs.
 Jen can often be found on a sporting field cheering on her boys’ games!

-In 2008, Kasey moved to North Carolina to pursue a Bachelor’s degree in Marine Biology from the University of North Carolina Wilmington (UNCW).
-While completing her degree, she volunteered and interned at the NC Aquarium at Fort Fisher.
-Soon after graduating, Kasey interned at the University of Georgia’s Marine Extension Service and Aquarium as an environmental educator.
-This is where her passion for environmental education flourished.
-Following that internship, Kasey decided to further her education and returned to UNCW to pursue a Master’s of Science degree in Environmental Science and Coastal Management.
-Kasey has a wide variety of education experience in the fields of marine and environmental science, which have all deepened her love for public outreach and all things related to the marine environment.
+In 2008, Kasey headed south to North Carolina to study Marine Biology at the University of North Carolina Wilmington (UNCW).
+While working toward her degree, she volunteered and interned at the NC Aquarium at Fort Fisher.
+After graduating, she continued to build her experience as an environmental educator during an internship at the University of Georgia’s Marine Extension Service and Aquarium, where her passion for teaching others about the environment took off.
+Eager to learn even more, Kasey returned to UNCW to earn a Master’s in Environmental Science and Coastal Management.
+Since then, her wide range of experiences in marine and environmental science has only deepened her love for sharing her knowledge with the public.
+In 2019, she started her current role, where she gets to keep doing what she loves—connecting people with the wonders of the ocean.

-When Kasey isn’t teaching about the ocean, she can be found at the beach reading a book, hiking, kayaking, or doing just about anything outdoors!
+When Kasey isn’t teaching about the ocean, she can be found at the beach reading a book, visiting family and friends, or exploring Wilmington with her husband!
 She is very excited to have found her way back to Wilmington and loves that she gets to spend winters in North Carolina instead of freezing in New Jersey!

 Bailey Kaufman – Program Coordinator